aaarcher-usgs/fungicide_meta_analysis/README.md

 United States 2004-2014: A Meta-Analysis.
 In preparation for the Journal of Plant Disease

-3. Links to other publicly accessible locations of the data: Forthcoming on the Data Repository for the University of Minnesota
+3. Links to other publicly accessible locations of the data: http://conservancy.umn.edu/handle/11299/181538

 4. Links/relationships to ancillary data sets: